Divergence (Star Trek: Enterprise): Production

-James Avery resumed his role as K'Vagh, having previously appeared in "Affliction".
+James Avery portrayed the role as K'Vagh, in both this and the previous episode "Affliction".

 Filming began on December 14, 2004 and ran for four days before the cast and crew went on a two-week break over the holiday period.
 The production overlapped on December 16, with second-unit filming on the episode "United", which required most of the main cast with the exception of Billingsley as Phlox.
 The opportunity was taken to film the majority of the sequences with Phlox, K'Vagh and Antaak at the same time on a different sound stage so as to not delay the production.
 After the break, production resumed on January 3, 2005.
 Minimal shooting was conducted on the first day for "Divergence", as further second-unit filming took place in the afternoon for "United" and for "Babel One".
 On the second day, Eric Pierpoint and Wayne Grace filmed their scenes as they both appeared on only one set each.
 Whilst filming was scheduled for seven days, the second-unit filming for "Divergence" pushed into an eighth day on January 6, which overlapped with the production of "Bound".